 In addition, the nurse’s time spent on this patient will also decrease, saving the hospital money in wages.
 The nurse would only have to change the feeding bag once per day instead of the original four, allowing the nurse more time to take care of other patients.

-*Note that the hospital will still be purchasing the same amount of nutrient in both scenarios regardless of packaging size.
+*Note that the hospital will still be purchasing the same amount of nutrients in both scenarios regardless of packaging size.

 The variable cost of managing a patient with an enteral feeding tube is four times higher in scenario one than in scenario two.
 Using bags with resealable septa helps the hospital not only decrease the number of bags used but also consequently will save on supply cost and average time spent on each patient.
 In addition, fewer bags may reduce the cost of transportation, bag storage, and waste management, freeing up additional resources for other healthcare-related activities.
 Similar cost and waste saving benefits can also be applied to non-hospital settings, especially in a long-term care facility.